-- Edit the HDL top-level of the example design file to: - Change the clocking scheme. - Add/remove IOBs as required. - Replace the basic pattern generator logic with your specific application logic. - Adapt the 10 Mb/s, 100 Mb/s, 1 Gb/s Ethernet FIFO to suit your specific application (see 10 Mb/s/100 Mb/s/1 Gb/s Ethernet FIFO). - Remove the AXI4-Lite Control State machine and directly drive the AXI4-Lite bus from a processor. - Synthesize the entire design. - Implement the entire design. - After implementation is complete you can also create a bitstream that can be downloaded to a Xilinx device. - Simulate the entire design using the demonstration test bench provided. - Download the bitstream to a target device.
+- Edit the HDL top-level of the example design file to: - Change the clocking scheme. - Add/remove IOBs as required. - Replace the basic pattern generator logic with your specific application logic. - Adapt the 10 Mb/s, 100 Mb/s, 1 Gb/s Ethernet FIFO to suit your specific application (see 10, 100, 1000 Mb/s Ethernet FIFO). - Remove the AXI4-Lite Control State machine and directly drive the AXI4-Lite bus from a processor. - Synthesize the entire design. - · Implement the entire design. - After implementation is complete you can also create a bitstream that can be downloaded to a Xilinx® device. - Simulate the entire design using the demonstration test bench provided. - Download the bitstream to a target device.